-Weekly recipes (30%): Eat your way through this course.
-10 recipes over 10 weeks of class, each recipe counting for 3% of your total mark.
-Try out this recipe at home.
-Post your recipe on the course website; provide ingredients, proportions, preparation style and cooking method.
+If you cook something and want to write about it, post your recipe on the course website; provide ingredients, proportions, preparation style and cooking method.
 Post a photo of it and tell us how it tasted!
 Also provide a source for your recipe.
 If the recipe is missing any of these essential items (ingredients, preparation, results, photo, source) you will be docked 1%; more than one of these essential items and you will not be graded on the work.

-Midterm and final test (30%): 2 quizzes will be held in class and will test you on factual matter raised in the lectures and readings for the course.
-The schedule for the quizzes is October 14 and December 2.
+Midterm test (15%): The midterm will be held in class and will test you on factual matter raised in the lectures and readings for the first part of the course.
+This will be held on February 29.

-Essay (20%): A research essay (min.
+Essay (55%): A research essay (min.
 1.500 words, max.
 3,000 words) on issues and themes raised in the course materials.
 Essay questions will be supplied in advance, but you are free to suggest your own topic if there is sufficient research material available to write on it.